-MSA-6 identifies low-achieving students in the first days of the academic year, and implements early intervention where indicated, pursuant to the RTI model of tiered interventions detailed above.
-As detailed throughout this petition, MSA-6 teachers meet regularly to work in departments and grade levels.
+MSA-7 identifies low-achieving students in the first days of the academic year, and implements early intervention where indicated, pursuant to the MTSS model of tiered interventions detailed above.
+As detailed throughout this petition, MSA-7 teachers meet regularly to work grade levels teams.
 The highlight of these meetings is evaluating student data to inform instruction.
 All available student data (MAP, CAASPP, School/teacher assessments) is disaggregated and subject teachers work on the data.
 The assessment results are interpreted; students' strengths and weaknesses in specific subjects are identified and analyzed.
 Student progress is monitored by teachers who utilize the data and make appropriate changes in their curriculum maps, lesson plans and instructional strategies to address the needs of our students.
 Teachers differentiate instruction per their students' cognitive and social needs.

-Targeted English and Math intervention classes are offered during elective periods to students who are not achieving at grade level.
-On an as-needed basis, an Academic Success Plan (ASP) is prepared with the involvement of the recommending teacher, the Assistant Principal, and the student's parents.
-Such ASP's include subject-related readings, additional homework, and recommended after-school tutoring.
+Targeted English and Math intervention blocks are offered during the school day to students who are not achieving at grade level.
+On an as-needed basis, an Academic Success Plan (ASP) is prepared with the involvement of the recommending teacher, the Vice Principal, and the student's parents.
+Such ASP's include subject-related readings, additional homework, and mandatory after-school tutoring.

-The subject teachers and the Assistant Principal monitor each student's academic progress.
+The subject teachers and the Vice Principal monitor each student's academic progress.
 Parents remain informed of their student's academic progress during this process via parent-student-teacher meetings and parent access to student grades and progress reports through the online school information system.